 Brylla, Catalin and Kramer, Mette, eds.
-(2017) Cognitive Theory and Documentary Film.
-Palgrave Macmillan, UK.
+(2017) Cognitive theory and documentary film.
+Palgrave Macmillan, Basingstoke, UK.
 (Submitted)Full text not available from this repository.
 (Request a copy)

 Unfortunately, there has been very little convergence between cognitive film theory and documentary studies.
 Cognitive film scholars have largely focussed on the analysis of fiction film, whilst documentary scholars have deemed cognitive models too limited in that they only address the hardwired attributes of audience reception, thus hypothesising a universal body of spectators and dismissing social, cultural and historical contexts of authorship and spectatorship.
 However, the new wave of cognitive film theory has moved from neo-formalist and purely cognitive concerns towards the study of emotional and embodied engagement, taking into account social, cultural and individual aspects.
 Thus, cognitive models have the potential to explore not only narrative-driven and expository documentaries, but also more contemporary formats, such as essay films, participatory documentaries, docu-dramas and docu-musicals.